SixLabors/docs/articles/polygonclipper/gettingstarted.md

 You do not need to repeat the first vertex at the end of a contour for normal polygon operations.
 Contours are treated as implicitly closed.

+The example builds contours clockwise, but real inputs often arrive from drawing tools, path importers, or GIS-style data with mixed orientation.
+Use [Normalization and Winding](normalization.md) when you need to turn messy single-polygon input into clean positive-winding output before a downstream system consumes it.

 ## Prefer the Static Entry Points

 Most applications should call the static methods: